kuujo/ParParse/README.md

 ```

 Note here that I used a couple new methods.
 The arity setting indicates how
-many instanves of the argument are _allowed_. `ArgParseElement::arity()` is
+many instances of the argument are _allowed_. `ArgParseElement::arity()` is
 available on all types of elements - the `ArgParseElement` class is the base
 of both `ArgParseArgument` and `ArgParseOption`, and the flag element is
 simply an `ArgParseOption` object with an arity of `0`.
 The arity of all
-elements always defaults to 0, except for the special case of flags.
+elements always defaults to 1, except for the special case of flags.
 Note
 that there is a separate method for setting the _minimum_ number of arguments
 required in options (minimums do not work with positional arguments because
 of their nature).